AN INTRODUCTION TO MINDFUL EATING

 $99 for entire course including four classes, guided mindful eating meditations and weekly articles.

 Mindfulness has proven to be very effective in assisting people to eat in a more naturally healthy way.
 Healthy, in this case, meaning a way that is right for your lifestyle and your body.
-Join Clinical Psychologist, Dr. Heidi Douglass, for the Mindfulness Works – Mindful Eating Course.
+The Introduction to Mindful Eating course was developed by Clinical Psychologist, Dr. Heidi Douglass, on behalf of Mindfulness Works.

 Mindful eating involves use of meditation and mindfulness practices to build our capacity to be aware and to direct our attention to the present moment.
 With mindful eating, we can better observe our triggers to overeating and eating when we are not hungry.
 With mindfulness, we can develop a new, flexible relationship to food and eating.
 The use of mindful eating techniques can help us, with regular practise, to reconnect with our body’s own systems for hunger and fullness and to start to identify the thoughts, emotions and behaviours that lead us to overeat or eat when not hungry.
 By listening to what our bodies need, we can move toward a more positive relationship with food and with our bodies.